Marcao02/complaw-deeptech/linear_state_machine_language/docs-out-of-date/L4 design decisions.md

 	(4) Similar to (2) above, it mitigates the fracturing issue of differing opinions on what L4 "should" be.
 It's easier to get people to agree on math than on languages.
 	(5) There are human-centric features we want for L4 that go beyond concrete syntax, but that would be unnecessary complications for formal verification.
 An example: human representations of dates/time are important in contracts, but they are complex enough that I don't think they can be accurately modeled as mere syntactic sugar (i.e. a feature of the concrete syntax only), as the computational contracts academics always do.

-I imagine Vitalik (who I'm too shy to tag) and Yoichi and others came to similar conclusions while designing the EVM (the closest analogue of LSMs in this post) vs Solitidy Assembly vs (Solidity / Viper / Bamboo etc).
+I imagine Vitalik and Yoichi and others came to similar conclusions while designing the EVM (the closest analogue of LSMs in this post) vs Solitidy Assembly vs (Solidity / Viper / Bamboo etc).

 We currently don't have a well-delineated explicit model of Linear State Machines in the python code.
 One of the things I'll be thinking about on my run today is whether we should (this would be (v) in the list below).
 Would be grateful for any thoughts.